KSparks04/Online-Bookstore/README.md

 ### Things an owner can do
 - Can upload and edit Book information (ISBN, Title, Author, Description, Picture, Publisher, ...),
 - Add and adjust price and inventory of books
+- Login to a specific account to access owner permissions `Username: bookstoreowner`
+  `Password: Password123`

 ## Users
 People looking to browse and purchase books from the bookstore.